parvshah369-prog/Bank-Management-System-cpp/README.md

 ## Data Files
 - The program uses text files for persistent storage:
--user.txt- Stores the account number to be used.
+- user.txt- Stores the account number to be used.
 Already uploaded.
--Bank.txt- Stores account details.
+- Bank.txt- Stores account details.
 Automatically created at runtime.

--TransactionHistory.txt- Stores transaction records.
+- TransactionHistory.txt- Stores transaction records.
 Automatically created at runtime.